 No one knows for sure what causes depression, but the most popular theory is that it’s due to a lack of the mood-elevating brain chemical serotonin.

-But there’s a growing body of evidence that dopamine deficiency is the underlying cause of depression in many cases.
+But there’s a growing body of evidence that dopamine deficiency may be the underlying cause of depression in many cases.

 Here’s some of the key evidence that dopamine may play a bigger role in depression than generally acknowledged.